 Once connected, clients can build custom workflows that not only keep their systems up to date, but also improve the way their teams work together.

 James Cook, the Head of Integrations at Autodesk Construction Solutions, went on to share the following video to further explain ACC Connect.

 He also offered up a quick and easy way to understand it:

 “All we’re really doing is white-labeling, rebranding, and reselling Workato.
 It is all of the same functionality then if someone bought Workato directly…..where we add some special value is that we help our clients use it (ACC Connect).”

 The last part of Cook’s quote refers to his team of Integration Solution Engineers (ISEs).
 We’ll explain this team’s role and the value they provide next.

 What ISEs work on and how prospective team members get interviewed

 Cook explains that ISEs need to have a unique blend of skills that, in effect, make them a “unicorn”.
 Their day-to-day responsibilities explain why, as they:

 - Help sales rep understand and communicate ACC Connect

-- Onboard new clients
+- Onboard and advise new clients

 - Partner with marketing on creating content for ACC Connect